winp/text-hash/README.md

 - does not depend on order of characters `hash(hello) = hash(loleh)`
 - for a simple text highest bit is never used `hash(<text>).bit(7) == 0`

-`XOR+ROR` solves these issues simple by rotating the bits by one bit after each operation.
+`XOR+ROR` hash solves these issues simple by rotating the bits by one bit after each operation.